PierreGR7/portefolio/content/projects/vehicle-data-analysis-kaggle.md

 In this project, I will analyze a [vehicle dataset available on Kaggle](https://www.kaggle.com/datasets/nehalbirla/vehicle-dataset-from-cardekho){:target="_blank"}, focusing on exploring market trends through data visualization and developing a predictive model using training and test datasets.

-You can check, download and modify my code on kaggle at the following links:
+You can check, download and modify my code on Kaggle at the following links:

 [Visualizations : What is the best market strategy](https://www.kaggle.com/code/pierregraef/data-analysis-visualization-predict-linear-reg){:target="_blank"}